cszach/free-tshirts/README.md

 This is a community-driven repository.
 It look quite plain right now...Would you like to improve it?

 There are some things you can do:
-- Fix & improve tis README (it has some typos)
+- Fix & improve this README (it has some typos)
 - Design a banner for this repository
 - Add some code (for eample, a program writen in your favorit program language that says "Free t-shirts!")
 - Help this repo reach the [community standards](https://opensource.guide/)

-More creativ things you can do:
+More creative things you can do:
 - Crete a bot that automatically merges pull requests for this repo
 - Suggest a social media preview
 - Add GIFs